Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 ///

-/// details | Following a change, my website will appear with a web address like “xxxxx.clusterXXX.hosting.ovh.net”.
+/// details | Following a change, my website appears with a web address like “xxxxx.clusterXXX.hosting.ovh.net”.
 What should I do?

 ![url-cluster](/pages/assets/screens/other/browsers/urls/url-cluster.png){.thumbnail}